New driving test from December 4th 2017

-- Drive forwards into a parking bay in a public car park and then reverse out
+- Drive into a parking bay (the examiner chooses forwards or backwards) in a public car park and then drive out

-- Pull up on the right of the road, reverse a short distance and then rejoin traffic
+- Pull up on the right of the road, reverse a short distance and then continue driving

 You can watch a video of me demonstrating these new manoeuvres in the video box above.
 Click the top left of the box to bring up a menu and select the video.